Quality Bus Corridor: Proposed changes

 In November 2012, three QBCs (Swords, Blanchardstown and Tallaght) were designated for a potential upgrade to bus rapid transit status under the name "Swiftway".
 Public consultation on this matter was carried out during February and March 2014.
 However, this project didn't not progress past this stage.
 Instead of providing a bus rapid transit service on just 3 QBCs, it was decided that all 16 QBCs would be upgrades to CBCs or Core Bus Corridors and all 16 would be given bus priority for their entire length through bus lanes, bus gates and other priority measure.

 On 29 May 2017, a new "BusConnects" plan was launched, with €1 billion proposed to be spent over a ten-year period.
 The project proposed the implementation of "next generation bus corridors" with "high quality cycling infrastructure", a redesign of the bus route network and a cashless ticketing system.
-According to a press release issued by the Department of Transport in March 2022, it was noted that that, while a "final budget and delivery schedule for BusConnects Dublin" had not been established, the proposed budget was then projected to be €4 billion and work speculated to "be substantially complete by 2030".
+According to a press release issued by the Department of Transport in March 2022, it was noted that, while a "final budget and delivery schedule for BusConnects Dublin" had not been established, the proposed budget was then projected to be €4 billion and work speculated to "be substantially complete by 2030".